OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

   because normal users have no business on those servers!
 * For security reasons the **root** user is not allowed to use Host-based_Authentication_.
   You can add root's public key to the ``/root/.ssh/authorized_keys`` file on all compute nodes for easy SSH access.
-* Furthermore, personal computers and other computers outside the cluster **must not be trusted** by the cluster nodes!
+* Furthermore, personal computers and other computers outside the cluster **MUST NOT be trusted** by the cluster nodes!
-  For external computers the personal SSH_authorized_keys_ (preferably with a *passphrase* or Multi_Factor_Authentication_) should be used.
+  For external computers the personal SSH_authorized_keys_ (preferably protected with a *passphrase* or Multi_Factor_Authentication_) should be used.
 * You need to understand that Host-based_Authentication_ is a *bad idea in general*, but that it is a good and secure solution within a single Linux cluster's security perimeter, see for example:

   * `Implementing ssh hostbased authentication <https://hea-www.harvard.edu/~fine/Tech/ssh-host-based.html>`_.
   * The mailing list thread at https://lists.schedmd.com/pipermail/slurm-users/2020-June/005578.html

-* It is a good idea to configure the slurm-pam-adopt_ module on the nodes to control and restrict SSH access, see `<Slurm_configuration#pam-module-restrictions>`_.
+* It is recommended to configure the slurm-pam-adopt_ module on the nodes to control and restrict SSH access, see :ref:`pam-module-restrictions`.

 Here are the steps for configuring Host-based_Authentication_: